Cascadia-R/gRadual-intRoduction-tidyverse/README.md

 Since there are so many of us, please get to know your neighbor and work together.
 If you have major issues, we'll try to get to you.

-Use your Post-Its to signal whether your are doing ok (Green) or you need help (Red) and one of us will help you.
+Use your Post-Its to signal whether you are doing ok (Green) or you need help (Red) and one of us will help you.

 ### To get started